GousbyJr/project4_follow_canddiate/README.md

 What are your reach goals?-my reach goals are to have the auth landing page open for different users, have display content custom to each user.
 Have a add canidate page(user can add canidate not currently on app), have Java work for the backend.

 * **Wireframes:** What does MVP look like? -MVP is landing page, canidate page and canidates I follow page up and running.
-API works seemlessly, design done and output responds as directed
+API works seemlessly, design done and output responds as directed.

 Sketch out what your core pages will look like and how they will work.
 Consider making a *paper prototype* to demonstrate and/or test key user interactions.

 * **Data Models:** Draw out the models and any associations for your project in an entity relationship diagram (ERDs).